CIVT-DT: From VTV to CTV

 Bill Good and Pamela Martin defected from BCTV to serve as the main news anchors for CIVT when it switched to CTV.

 In 1999, CanWest and Shaw Communications ended a year-long dispute for the assets of Western International Communications, parent of BCTV.
 In the deal, WIC's television holdings, among them BCTV, were sold to CanWest.
 CanWest already owned CKVU, and it was expected to have to sell one of CHAN or CKVU by the CRTC.
-CTV expressed interest in the possibility of acquiring the dominant BCTV.
-However, CanWest instead announced in February 2000 that it would sell CKVU, the existing Global station.
-That decision—which set up an affiliation switch to take place in 2001, postponed a year at the CRTC's direction—was immediately understood as making CIVT the new CTV station in British Columbia.
-It also caused a significant amount of program shuffling between BCTV and VTV for various series to which CTV held the rights.

-On September 1, 2001, CIVT-TV became "BC CTV", adopting a format and philosophy more in line with the rest of the CTV network and a name that seemed intended to be similar to BCTV.
+CTV expressed interest in the possibility of acquiring the dominant BCTV but CanWest announced in February 2000 that it would sell CKVU, the existing Global station.
+That decision—which set up an affiliation switch to take place in 2001, postponed a year at the CRTC's direction—was understood as making CIVT the new CTV station in British Columbia.
+It caused a significant amount of program shuffling between BCTV and VTV for various series to which CTV held the rights.
+On September 1, 2001, CIVT-TV became "BC CTV", adopting a format and philosophy in line with the rest of the CTV network and a name that seemed intended to be similar to BCTV.

-As part of the CTV switch, in lieu of chasing younger viewers, the station would focus more squarely on adults 25–54.
+As part of the CTV switch, in lieu of chasing younger viewers, the station focused on adults 25–54.
 Typifying the shift was CIVT securing the services of BCTV news anchors Pamela Martin and Bill Good to anchor the new CTV newscasts.
 As CIVT had no over-the-air rebroadcasters in the rest of British Columbia, CTV's reach was diminished and Global's expanded.
-However, the CRTC authorized many cable providers throughout the province to begin carrying CIVT for the first time, ensuring the continuity of CTV programming on cable in areas where CHAN had previously provided it.
+The CRTC authorized many cable providers throughout the province to carry CIVT for the first time, ensuring the continuity of CTV programming on cable in areas where CHAN had previously provided it.
 After the switch to CTV, CIVT's early evening newscast supplanted that of CKVU-TV as the second-place program in the market.

 CIVT's news helicopter Chopper 9 (a Bell 206 L-4 Long Ranger IV) taking off from the Vancouver Harbour helipad.